 How to find and take part in paid clinical trials

-Understanding paid clinical trial opportunities
+What are paid clinical trial opportunities?

 The therapeutic area can also impact payment — cardiovascular disease, neurology, endocrine, gastrointestinal, and blood disorders trials tend to pay the most.
-But, it’s important to remember that paid clinical trials ask something from you in return.
-In addition to testing not-yet-approved treatments, you’ll likely be asked to track symptoms and side effects, and travel to the site to take part.
+However, it’s important to remember that paid clinical trials ask for something in return.
+In addition to testing not-yet-approved treatments, you’ll likely be asked to provide detailed symptoms and side effects tracking, and travel to the site to take part.

 How to find a paid clinical trial opportunity